Vonage/vbc-developer/_tutorials/en/call-recording/authentication.md

     > Refer to the [Making an API request guide](/getting-started/make-an-api-request) for more details.

-2. Create a function that requests the `/api/accounts` API to generate an access token.
+2. Create a function that requests the `/api/accounts` API to generate an access token:

     ```python
     def get_token():